cockroachdb/docs/v22.1/choose-a-deployment-strategy.md

 ## CockroachDB Serverless (beta)

 CockroachDB Serverless (beta) is a multi-tenant CockroachDB deployment managed by Cockroach Labs in a single cloud (AWS or GCP) and region.
 A Serverless cluster is an isolated, virtualized tenant running on a shared CockroachDB deployment.
-Includes the ability to start clusters instantly and eliminates database operations.
+CockroachDB Serverless lets you start clusters instantly and eliminates database operations.

+- **Isolation**: Customers share CockroachDB software and infrastructure.
+Customer data is isolated and remains invisible to other customers.
+- **CockroachDB version**: Managed by Cockroach Labs and upgraded periodically.
 - **Operations**: Cockroach Labs SRE provides guaranteed uptime and backups every three hours.
 - **Cost**: Consumption based billing and spend limits enforce budget requirements.
 - **Support**: Provided by community.
-- **Isolation**: Customers share CockroachDB software and infrastructure.
-Customer data is isolated and remains invisible to other customers.
-- **Enterprise features**: not available.
+- **Enterprise features**: Not available.

 ### Use cases